atbcb/ICTTestingBaseline/docs/01KeyboardNavigation.md

         1. the user is advised, in an accessible manner, of available, non-standard keyboard commands necessary to navigate away from the interface component before the user encounters the the component.

 ##### Test Results for SC 2.1.2
-* If any test for SC 2.1.2 fails, then the content is not conformant to SC 2.1.2
+* If any of the above checks fail, then the content fails this SC

 ## Baseline Requirement Outcome
 * If no content fails, then the content passes the Baseline Requirement